sajal30/Movies-Recommender-System/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This suggests similar items based on a given item.
 This method used the metadata, such as genres, director, actors etc. The basic idea behind this approach is, if a person likes a particular item, he/she will also like the items similar to it.

 ### 3. Collaborative Filtering
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method matches the users and suggests the movies to a user that is liked by the other similar users or recommends the movies based on the past preferences.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method matches the users and suggests the movies to a user that are liked by the other similar users or recommends the movies based on the past preferences.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp:In user based collaborative filtering, preferences can change over time.
-Recommendation based on neighboring users can lead to a bad performance of the system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In user based collaborative filtering, preferences can change over time.
+Recommendations based on neighboring users can lead to a bad performance of the system.
 So we prefer item based collaborative filtering.

 ## Technologies Used
 ### Python3 Libraries